KimuchuJr/alx-system_engineering-devops/0x00-shell_basics/README.md

-Listing contents of current directory
+Changing current user to home